gamorosino/app-tcks2tractmeasures/README.md

 ## Outputs

-- **Statistics**: The results are exported to a `.tsv` file, including:
+The results are saved in the `stat/tractmeasures.csv` file, which includes:
-  - Geometric measures computed using DSI Studio.
+  - **Geometric Measures**: Metrics such as length, span, volume, diameter, surface area, curl, elongation, and irregularity, calculated using DSI Studio.
-  - Streamline properties (curvature and torsion) computed using DIPY.
+  - **Streamline Properties**: Average curvature and torsion values, computed using DIPY.

 ---